 Over four weeks, we’ll read the entire book.
 Each Sunday at 11am (PST) I’ll offer a seminar on the chapter we’ve just read.
 You can engage with these seminars live, or download them later.
 You’ll also receive a PDF of the book.

 13th May - What Am I: An Autobiographical Essay

 20th May - Absolutes in Human Knowledge and the Idea of Truth

 27th May - The Absolute and the Relative Element in Moral Decisions

 3rd June - The Holy: The Absolute and the Relative in Religion

 Each talk can be engaged with live at 11am (PST) or watched later.
-To participate, you must be signed up to the $20 level on Patreon (you can sign up temporarily to just do this course).
+To participate, you must be signed up to level 4 on Patreon (you can sign up temporarily to just do this course).
 This level also gives you access to all my other online courses, as well as weekly blog posts, month seminars and more.
 A week before the book study you'll get information about how to participate.